turboladen/ror_class/d11/1_deploying.md

     * Web server
     * App server
     * Database
-    * User to run the app as?
+    * User + SSH access to run the app as?
-    * SSH access?
 * Eventually, do this on all boxes that will run the app:
     * staging
     * production